Looking to learn how to create a gallery wall in your home? Here are 9 easy steps to help you get started and inspire you today!

 I decided not to have a pop color because I was going for a clean contemporary vibe.

 The additional pieces I added were from three different HomeGoods and I spent about $100 for those.
-Most importantly, I really wanted the gallery wall to inspire future guests, especially women.
+The goal was to inspire future guests, especially women.

-When creating the color palette and theme you should start with a larger piece and then work the other pieces around that.
+When creating the color palette and theme start with the largest piece and work the other ones around it.

-To create this style gallery wall you will want to have a mix of vertical and horizontal pieces in varied finishes and sizes.
-Above all, this helps create visual interest and move your eye through the design.
+To create this style gallery wall you’ll need a mix of vertical and horizontal pieces in different finishes and sizes.
+This will create visual interest and move your eye throughout the design.

 For this gallery wall, I started off with all the pieces I wanted to use.